renzmann/renzmann.github.io/content/emacsd.md

 Emacs has [some standards](https://www.gnu.org/software/emacs/manual/html_node/emacs/Key-Bindings.html) about where user-configured keys should go; `C-c
 <letter>` is always free for users.
 It may seem like overkill how I set a header
 for each possible `C-c` combination, but it's incredibly handy when I want to jump directly to one of these headings while in another buffer.
-See e.g. `renz/jump-init`, which allows me to narrow in on a particular key I'd like to bind by leveraging `completing-read`.
+See e.g. `org-goto`, which allows me to narrow in on a particular key I'd like to bind by leveraging `completing-read`.
 If a `C-c <letter>` combination is missing as a header, then I'm probably using it in a `:bind` statement with `use-package` somewhere else.

 #### `C-c b` build / compile {#c-c-b-build-compile}